decentraland/old-documentation/_posts/documentation/building-scenes/2018-01-03-create-scene.md

-## Migrating XML to JSX
+## Migrating XML to Type Script

-If you have a static XML scene and want to add dynamic capabilities to it, you must migrate it to JSX format.
+If you have a static XML scene and want to add dynamic capabilities to it, you must migrate it to TSX format.

 ### Data types

 > **TL;DR**
 > in XML you do `position="10 10 10"`
-> in JSX you do `position={ { x:10, y: 10, z: 10 } }`
+> in TSX you do `position={ { x:10, y: 10, z: 10 } }`

-There are subtle differences between the `text/xml` representation and the JSX representation of a scene.
-Unlike A-Frame, our approach is JSX-first, and the XML representation of the scene is only a compatibility view.
+There are subtle differences between the `text/xml` representation and the TSX representation of a scene.
+Unlike A-Frame, our approach is TSX-first, and the XML representation of the scene is only a compatibility view.
 Because of this, attributes must be objects, not plain text.